Your stop and search rights in the UK

 To have ‘reasonable grounds’ means that the officer must genuinely suspect that they will find the item they’re searching for.
 This suspicion should be about how likely it is that you have the item, not about how likely they think it is that you’re breaking the law.
 It must be objectively reasonable for them to suspect this.

 Another way of thinking about it is, an ordinary onlooker would also need to think it was fair if they had all the information the police officer has.

 What will happen if I’m stopped and searched?

 - Only a police officer or community support officer is allowed to stop and search you.
 They must tell you their name, what police station they work at, why you’ve been stopped, and what they’re looking for.

 - If the police officer decides to search you, they must do it in a public place.
 They may ask you to take off your coat, open your bag or empty your pockets.

 - If they ask you to remove more clothing than your coat, jacket or gloves, or clothing you wear for religious reasons (such as a veil or turban) you must be taken out of public view and searched by an officer of the same sex.

 - They’ll ask you for your name, address and date of birth.
 You don’t have to give this information if you don’t want to, unless the officer says they’re reporting you for an offence.
 Although refusing to do so won’t make them happy bunnies – so be wary.

 - Everyone who is stopped or searched will also be asked to give their ethnic background.
 Again, you don’t have to give this, but the officer is required to record it so community representatives can ensure the police are using their powers fairly.

-- Afterwards, the officer must give you a written record of the event, which should include: the date, time and place of the stop and search, the officer’s details, the reason for the stop and search, the outcome, and your description if you refused to provide your personal details.
-Keep hold of this record in case you want to make a complaint.
+- Afterwards, the officer must give you a written record of the search, which should include: the date, time and place of the stop and search, the officer’s details, the reason for the stop and search, the outcome, and your description if you refused to provide your personal details.
+Make sure you keep your copy of the record in case you want to make a complaint.